Frojd/Wagtail-Pipit/README.md

 - Issue Tracker: [https://github.com/Frojd/Wagtail-Pipit/issues](https://github.com/Frojd/Wagtail-Pipit/issues)
 - Source Code: [https://github.com/Frojd/Wagtail-Pipit](https://github.com/Frojd/Wagtail-Pipit)

+## Security

+If you believe you have found a security issue with any of our projects please email us at [security@frojd.se](security@frojd.se).

 ## Support

 If you have any issues, please submit an issue and we will do our best to help you out.